-Early Action Postpone FAQ
+Early Action Postpone

 What does being postponed to Regular Decision mean?

 Being postponed to Regular Decision means your application will be fully reviewed by the Admission Committee a second time in the context of our complete applicant pool.